10 Tongue Twisters to Improve English Pronunciation

 Public speakers use tongue twisters to aid pronunciation, as they are very helpful in increasing verbal agility and improving diction.
-I remember reciting tongue twisters as a child, in elocution lessons, and they are used in speech training in public speaking for adults, such as actors, barristers and anyone who has to give company presentations.
+I remember reciting tongue twisters as a child, in elocution lessons, and they are used in speech training in public speaking for adults, such as actors, lawyers, lecturers, politicians and anyone who has to give company presentations.

 Tongue twisters are very useful for people learning English as a second language (ESL students), as it helps them to get their tongues round familiar and unfamiliar words and to be more careful with their pronunciation.